 print("Gradient w.r.t. b:", gradients[1].numpy())

-.
+These computed gradients are exactly what optimizers like tf.keras.optimizers.Adam or tf.keras.optimizers.SGD need to update the model variables (W and b) in the correct direction to minimize the loss.
 This process forms the core of a custom training loop (which you'll encounter in detail in Chapter 4).

-is called once.
+By default, a GradientTape releases the resources holding the recorded operations immediately after tape.gradient() is called once.
 This makes it efficient for the common case of computing one set of gradients per step.

-If you need to compute multiple gradients over the same computation (e.g., gradients of different targets, or higher-order derivatives), you can create a persistent tape by setting persistent=True
+If you need to compute multiple gradients over the same computation (e.g., gradients of different targets, or higher-order derivatives), you can create a persistent tape by setting persistent=True:

 x = tf.Variable(2.0)